sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/ConferenceCall/25Aug.md

     * geogebra embedding (only 2d)
     * david farmer: what we need is library of useful stuff that user can use to get going during teacher.
-    * evaluation capabilities built into sage
+    * evaluation capabilities built into sage -- system for gather information about how Sage is being used and other feedback.

+* Campus wide server, easier, authentication built-in to that, make it trivial to setup.

+* Library of interacts included in Sage

 -----